-Please note that EMA may collect and further process some personal data of stakeholders and interested parties who submit contributions to the consultations.
-For more information, see Specific privacy statement for public consultations.
+The EMA may collect and further process some personal data of stakeholders and interested parties who submit contributions to the consultations.
+For more information, see Specific privacy statement for public and targeted consultations.

 For more information on the European regulatory system for medicines, please click here (brochure available in all languages).

 The European Medicines Agency is carrying out a survey to assess how our communications to the general public are perceived and valued by our stakeholders.
 This will provide valuable feedback to help us to better plan and carry out our communication activities.
 This is the third communications survey, the previous ones having taken place in 2015 and 2017.
 This exercise is repeated every 2-3 years.

 The survey focuses on EMA communication activities to the general public (i.e. EMA information made public mainly through the EMA website such as press releases and news announcements).
 It does NOT relate to communication as part of your regular or professional interaction with EMA (e.g. communications with EMA officials in the context of an evaluation procedure or any other information exchange under working arrangements).